 Unfortunately, there’s not much that can be done about this because they’re able to detect when the weather has changed even if the temperatures in your tank are set correctly, but because we still don’t want it to be too cold in our tanks as this can cause them to have digestive issues, we’ll want to make sure our rooms are at a temperature of about 75 degrees Fahrenheit because that’s what the cold side of the tank should be at.

-In instances where it’s way too cold in your house and you need to raise the temperature in your room I would usually suggest turning on the in-home heater and letting it regulate throughout the house so that you can keep your room’s temperatures consistent, but because everyone doesn’t have central heating and cooling, I recommend getting a space heater like this one here from Amazon.
+In instances where it’s way too cold in your house and you need to raise the temperature in your room I would usually suggest turning on the in-home heater and letting it regulate throughout the house so that you can keep your room’s temperatures consistent, but because everyone doesn’t have central heating and cooling, I recommend getting a space heater.

 Heat is a necessity for leopard geckos, and not because they need it just to stay warm, but because their bodies need it in order to function properly, so definitely make sure you have some source of it in your home aside from your heat mat or heat lamp just in case the temperatures in your room get a little bit too cold for their little bodies to handle.

 Now that you have your sources of heat, you’ll need to know where your temperatures are at.
-And because there’s really no other way to tell where they’re at without a thermometer, you’ll need to get one ASAP.
+And because there’s really no other way to tell where they’re at, without a thermometer, you’ll need to get a thermometer ASAP.

 Having a thermometer for your hot and cold side will give you peace of mind and will let you know whether or not you need to make adjustments to accommodate for your leopard geckos needs.
 Also, to be on the safe side, you should have a thermometer hanging somewhere within the room your gecko is kept in as well.

 As stated above, the cold side of your tank will be at the temperature of whatever your room is at, so it’s important that you know how hot and cool your room is too so that you can make adjustments there as well.